Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Locomotion

 \section{Locomotion}

 In this section, we consider amoebot structures capable of locomotion along an even surface.
 There are three basic types of terrestrial locomotion: rolling, crawling, and walking \cite{hirose1991three,DBLP:conf/embc/KehoeP19}.
 We can find biological and artificial examples for each of those.
 In the following subsections, we will present an amoebot structure for each type and analyze their velocity.
 In the last subsection, we discuss the transportation of objects.
+All constructions are locally and globally stable unless stated otherwise.